The strategic role of a Solution Architect

 Let’s take a look at the skills a Solution Architect must possess.

 Expert communication: The Solution Architect must be capable of communicating clearly the technical aspects, risks, challenges, and selling points of the solution.
 The Solution Architect is the centerpiece for all the parties involved in the solution, including business analysts, project managers, vendors, developers, and more.
 Additionally, the Solution Architect must be capable of providing advice, explanation, empathy, influence, and negotiation skills to navigate the solution with prowess.

 Risk management and identification: Solution Architects must identify, evaluate and assess risks to mitigate them and eliminate any factor that might hinder the successful delivery of the solution.
 Solution Architects know how to identify and reduce the threat of risks via tests in performance, security, user experience, and more.

-Mastery of software development process and technical skills: Solution Architects must possess plenty of knowledge in technical aspects of the project to be able to provide guidance, identify risks, and assess the technology infrastructure of the solution.
-Because Solution Architects deal with many technical disciplines, it’s important that they are well informed about all the elements that play a role in the solution.
-While Solution Architects aren’t in the driver ’s seat, technical knowledge provides them with the confidence, credibility, and expertise to advise and guide the solution in the right path.
+Mastery of software development process and technical skills: Solution Architects must possess plenty of knowledge of the technical aspects of the project to be able to provide guidance, identify risks, and assess the technology infrastructure of the solution.
+Because Solution Architects deal with many technical disciplines, it’s important that they are well-informed about all the elements that play a role in the solution.
+While Solution Architects aren’t in the driver’s seat, technical knowledge provides them with the confidence, credibility, and expertise to advise and guide the solution on the right path.